andruhon/AndroidReadXLSX/README.md

 * http://blog.kondratev.pro/2014/09/reading-xlsx-on-android-3.html

 ##Known issues
 It fails to create a new XLSX file with a new sheet.
 Workaround is in keeping pre-created blank XLSX in app assets and using this file as templates.
 Populating/writing existing files with existing sheets works fine.
+Find workaround example in [MainActivity.java:onWriteClick](example/app/src/main/java/pro/kondratev/xlsxpoiexample/MainActivity.java)

 ##Donate / help
 I don't ask for a donation, but you can join me on the LinkedIN in and endorse my Java skill if you find this hack useful: